chef-cookbooks/ssh_known_hosts/README.md

 #### Adding custom host keys

-There are two ways to add custom host keys.
+There are three ways to add custom host keys.
 You can either use the provided LWRP (see above), or by creating a data bag called "`ssh_known_hosts`" and adding an item for each host:

 ```javascript
 {